giuliocrp/giuliocrp/README.md

 ### About Me

-- 🎓 I hold a BSc in Applied Mathematics and pursuing a MSc in Applied Mathematics in the same institution.
+- 🎓 I hold a BSc in Applied Mathematics from the University of Strasbourg, France and pursuing a MSc in Applied Mathematics in the same institution.
 - 💻 I am enthusiastic about data science, machine learning and software development.

 ### Skills